- The Most Reverend Nicholas DiMarzio, Chair

-Warren R. Leiden is a partner in the San Francisco and Washington DC (Northern Virginia) offices of Berry, Appleman & Leiden.
-His practice is limited to corporate immigration law, and he is active in Washington, DC, policy and congressional matters.
+Warren R. Leiden is a Partner Emeritus of Berry, Appleman & Leiden, a global corporate immigration law firm headquartered in San Francisco.
+His practice was limited to corporate immigration law, and he was active in Washington, DC policy and congressional matters.

-Mr. Leiden is a member of the national steering committee of the Compete America business immigration coalition and serves on the Policy Management Committee of the Worldwide Employee Relocation Council.
-He has been active in the debates on major immigration legislation since 1982 and has testified before congressional committees on numerous occasions.
-He was a Member of the U.S. Commission on Immigration Reform (1992-97), appointed by Congress and chaired by the late Barbara Jordan.
+Mr. Leiden was a member of the national steering committee of the Compete America business immigration coalition and served on the policy management committee of the Worldwide Employee Relocation Council.
+He was active in the debates on major immigration legislation beginning in 1982 and testified before congressional committees on numerous occasions.
+He was a member of the U.S. Commission on Immigration Reform (1992-97) appointed by Congress and chaired by the late Barbara Jordan.

-Mr. Leiden serves on the Board of Governors of the American Immigration Lawyers Association (AILA).
-Mr. Leiden was the AILA Executive Director and Washington representative from 1982-96 and was a founder and Executive Vice President of the American Immigration Law Foundation.
-He currently serves as Treasurer of the American Immigration Law Foundation.
+He served on the Board of Governors of the American Immigration Lawyers Association (AILA), and was the AILA Executive Director and Washington representative from 1982-96.
+He was also a founder and Executive Vice President of the American Immigration Council, where he serves as Treasurer.

-Mr. Leiden’s Martindale Hubble Rating is AV, its highest level.
-He is listed in Who's Who in America, Who's Who in American Law, the International Who’s Who of Business Lawyers, Best Lawyers in America, and Chambers & Partners’ America’s Leading Lawyers for Business.
-Mr. Leiden was named an Honorary Fellow of the American Immigration Law Foundation in 1997.
-He is a featured speaker at industry and law conferences on business immigration topics.
+Mr. Leiden’s Martindale Hubble Rating was AV, its highest level.
+He was listed in Who's Who in America, Who's Who in American Law, the International Who’s Who of Business Lawyers, Best Lawyers in America, and Chambers & Partners’ America’s Leading Lawyers for Business.
+He was named an Honorary Fellow of the American Immigration Law Foundation in 1997.

 Antonio Maciel is Senior Program Executive at Arcus Foundation in New York.
 Mr. Maciel was most recently an independent consultant, providing programmatic and management services to foundations and nonprofit organizations; grant-making and grant evaluation; strategic planning and program implementation; issue research and planning; financial and management development; and organizational development and capacity building.